-You have to attack a crisis from an understanding angle.
+You have to attack a crisis situation from an understanding angle.

-When your brand is hit with a crisis, your first step is to relate to the relevant stakeholders (your customers, your employees, your managers, etc.) on an emotional level.
+When your brand is hit with a crisis, your first step in successful crisis management is to relate to the relevant stakeholders (your customers, your employees, your managers, etc.) on an emotional level.

 Melissa asks us to ask these questions: "What would [insert stakeholder] expect of us?
 What would they care about?
 What matters to them?
 What [are] the emotional triggers?
 What questions do they have?"